angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

 > 💡 **It is now a valid case to use `effect()` for state updates or side effects that are difficult to achieve with other reactive primitives, such as `computed()`**.

 This change to the paradigm is in line with new features introduced in Angular 19, such as `linkedSignal()` and `resource()`.
-Both help tp maintain cleaner and more declarative state management patterns where possible.
+Both help to maintain cleaner and more declarative state management patterns where possible.
 Good patterns are no longer enforced by the `allowSignalWrites` flag, but instead by useful high-level signal APIs.

 With this shift, here’s a new general rule of thumb: